rafalkaron/rafalkaron.github.io/content/projects/bash-scripts.md

 : Mounts encrypted media.

 restore
-: Restore root or home from btrfs subvolumes.
+: Restores root or home from btrfs subvolumes.

 search_packages
 : Searches for packages in flatpak, dnf, and brew repositories.